radomirbrkovic/php-practice/DesignPatterns/StructuralPatterns/Composite/README.md

 Composite becomes a pretty popular solution for the most problems that require building a tree structure.
 Composite's great feature is the ability to run methods recursively over the whole tree structure and sum up the result.

+## Applicability

+Use the Composite pattern when:

+- you have to implement a tree-like object structure.
+- you want the client code to treat both simple and complex elements uniformly.

 ## Pros and cons